Agriculture in Massachusetts

 The Asian long-horned beetle (ALB, Anoplophora glabripennis) was detected in Worcester in 2008 and as of April 2021 is still uneradicated.
-An population in Boston that was detected in 2010 has since been successfully eradicated however.
+However, a ALB population in Boston that was detected in 2010 has since been successfully eradicated.

 Cover cropping has been successful elsewhere and can be used here.
 Akbari et al. 2019 finds that Winter rye (Secale cereale) and Hairy vetch (Vicia villosa) are effective covers for weed control in Massachusetts.